First shots fired in the Revolution. “The shot heard ’round

 Paulus Hook, NJ

-Successful American surprise attack on British outpost.
+A successful American surprise attack on a British outpost.

 16 Sept.-19 Oct 1779